Closures and changes to local roads in 2026

 Changes on State Highway 2

-We will also be installing around 2km of temporary steel safety barriers in the left southbound shoulder of State Highway 2, starting from approximately 500m north of the Block Road / Tirohanga Road intersection, and finishing at Normandale Bridge.
+The barriers (around 2km of temporary steel safety barriers in the left southbound shoulder of SH2, starting from approximately 500m north of the Block Road / Tirohanga Road intersection, and finishing at Normandale Bridge) will keep traffic and our crews safe while we scale up work on the off and on-ramps to support the new Melling interchange; the lanes will be slightly narrower and the speed limit through this area will be reduced to 70km/h.

 Installing these barriers will make the shoulder much narrower and in some areas, will remove it altogether.
 Cyclists may wish to consider alternative routes.